Team18-PoliTo/participium-backend/Retrospective/Retrospective.md

 ##### Our definition of DONE

 - Unit Tests passing
-- Code review completed, aprroval from at least one other team member
+- Code review completed, approval from at least one other team member
 - Code present on GitHub
 - End-to-End tests performed
 - Manual testing for frontend